-The choice of the surrogate is best left to the Doctors as they choose the lady with the best endometrium just before the transfer.
+The final choice of the surrogate is best left to the Doctors as they choose the lady with the best endometrium just before the transfer.however you can also be party to this decision.
 This is also one of the major reasons for our success.

-Our Surrogates are recruited by an is done by Assisted Reproductive Technology bank(ART Bank).
+Our Surrogates are recruited by an Assisted Reproductive Technology bank(ART Bank).

-All necessary background checks are done with the help of Concerned Authorities.
+All necessary background checks are done with the help of Concerned Authorities and ART Bank.

 – Then they test locally for sexually transmitted diseases- all common and uncommon.